microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 ### HidepidDisabled

 An optional flag that removes the `hidepid` option from `/proc`. `Hidepid` prevents proc IDs from being visible to all users.
+Set this flag if mounting `/proc` in postinstall scripts to ensure the mount options are set correctly.

 ### Users